-The elegant skirted design of this model is not only suited for any bathroom décor; it is relatively easier to clean.
+The elegant skirted design of this model is not only suited for any bathroom decor; its also really easy to clean.

-Many of the current users of this model love it’s solid and durable construction.
+Many of the owners of this model love it’s solid and durable construction.

-In this regard, the bidet on this comb is made of stainless steel.
-Similar to the other leading tankless toilets in the industry, the K-5401-0 Veil toilet is efficient on water and highly functional.
+The bidet on this toilet is made of stainless steel.
+Similar to other leading tankless toilets on the market, the K-5401-0 Veil toilet is efficient on water and highly functional.

-For instance, most of it’s users are impressed by it’s self cleaning capability.
+For example, most of it’s users are impressed by it’s self cleaning capability.
 The system is designed to sanitize the surface and wand using electrolyzed water.

 4. Toto Aquia Wall Hung Dual Flush Toilet – The Most Affordable Tankless Toilet

-The Toto Aquia wall hung toilet offer you a perfect blend of functionality and affordability in an efficient and beautiful unit.
+The Toto Aquia wall hung toilet offers you a perfect blend of functionality and affordability in an efficient and beautiful toilet.

-The toilet essentially has all the basic features of a toilet and is compact in size.
+This toilet essentially has all the basic features you need in a compact and attractive design.

-As such you will be able to save on money and bathroom space and still be able to flush wastes effectively.
-For a more appealing sleek appeal, the manufacturer uses concealed installation hardware for this product.
+You’ll be able to save on money and bathroom space and still be able to flush waste effectively.
+For a more sleek appeal, the manufacturer uses concealed installation hardware for this product.

 You will also find the actual installation of the toilet quite easy and time-saving.
-Despite being small-sized and affordable, this toilet delivers powerful and water efficient flushes.
+Despite being compact and affordable, this toilet delivers powerful and water-efficient flushes.

 5. Kohler K-6299-0 Veil Wall-Hung Elongated Bowl Toilet – The Best Wall Hung Tankless Toilet

 Are you looking for a tankless toilet that is efficient on both water and space?
-The wall hung k-6299-0 Veil by Kohler will be a great choice.
+The wall hung k-6299-0 Veil by Kohler is a fantastic option.

 Just like the other products by the manufacturer, this wall-hung tankless toilet is of high quality and is highly functional.

-For enhanced comfort of the toilet, the manufacturer uses an elongated bowl on the unit.
-Additionally, the seat may be installed at your preferred height from the bathroom floor.
+For enhanced comfort, the manufacturer used an elongated bowl on this model.
+Also, the seat may be installed at your preferred height from the bathroom floor.

-With regards to aesthetics, the model is beautiful and may be used on almost any modern bathroom décor.
+Aesthetically, the model is beautiful and may be used with almost any modern bathroom decor.
 The installation hardware for the unit is entirely concealed in the wall.

-This gives you bathroom a clean and seamless appeal.
-You will also find the toilet affordable and very efficient on water.
+This gives your bathroom a clean and seamless appeal.
+You will also find this toilet affordable and very water efficient.

-Gone are the days when tankless toilets were just suited for public restrooms.
+Gone are the days of tankless toilets only being suited for public restrooms.

-Nowadays, an increasing number of homeowners love the sleek, minimalistic and clean appeal offered by these toilets in their bathrooms at home.
+Nowadays, an increasing number of homeowners love the sleek, minimalist appeal offered by these toilets in their bathrooms at home.

 With regards to efficiency, the unit uses just a gallon of water per flush.
-This toilet will also be a great choice if you happen to have a disabled person in your home.
+This toilet would be a great choice if you happen to have a disabled person in your home.
 In this regard, the product has been proven to be comfortable and easy-to-use for the disabled.